 - Access to some advanced tools (automated order types, advanced stock fundamentals)

-However, keep in mind that not all of these features are available to all users.
-There are 3 distinct subscription plans to choose from (Basic, Standard, and Plus), each offering commission-free stock and ETF trading, but differing in other features and FX fees.
+However, remember that not all of these features are available to all users.
+There are 3 distinct subscription plans to choose from (Basic, Standard, and Plus), each offering commission-free stock and ETF trading but differing in other features and FX fees.
 You can see the comparison between the plans in more detail here.

-Some of the limitations of using Freetrade include the absence of certain financial products, the lack of some advanced tools, no web or desktop apps (desktop app Beta is available to Plus accounts), and no phone or 24/7 support.
+Some limitations of using Freetrade include the absence of certain financial products, the lack of advanced tools, no web or desktop apps (desktop app Beta is available to Plus accounts), and no phone or 24/7 support.